silvialupsa/employee-madness/README.md

 # Reflection
-The project was a one-week-long project built during the 5th single-instructed week from the second module of CodeCool Programming School.
-Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
-I wanted to extend an application for employee data management.
-The project was originally started, and I had to add functionality to buttons for the employee page.
-Additionally, I added more features to the employees and created equipment management from scratch.
-The employees and equipment are easy to access and search by different values.
+This project was undertaken during the fifth week of the second module at CodeCool Programming School, spanning a one-week duration.
+The objectives encompassed applying technologies learned thus far and delving into the documentation to integrate new features.
+The primary aim was to enhance an existing employee data management application.
+I inherited a partially developed project and was tasked with augmenting functionality to the buttons on the employee page.
+Furthermore, I expanded the feature set for employees and established equipment management from the ground up.
+The design ensures convenient access and search capabilities for both employees and equipment based on various criteria.

 # Challenges
 The main challenge was to work with both the server-side and client-side at the same time.